Omaam/astoroparticle/README.md

-# partical
+# ParticalXspec
-Partible fileter with TensorFlowProbability
+Framework for spectral and timing analysis with particle filter.